 Lamefoot South Property

 Lamefoot South is located south of and contiguous with the Lamefoot Mine property.
-Seven targets with coincident magnetic, IP and soils gold anomalies have been identified on a limestone contact within a structural corridor on strike from the Lamefoot Mine.
+Numerous targets with coincident magnetic, IP and soils gold anomalies have been identified on a limestone contact within a structural corridor on strike from the Lamefoot Mine.
 One target is defined by a 400 metre by 400 metre area located a few hundred metres south of the Lamefoot mine (See Figures 1A, 1B and 1C).

 The targets are all interpreted to be shallow.
 A total of 15 drill sites have been submitted for permitting on state lands.
 Other drilling is planned on nearby private land where owner consent is the only requirement.
-Drilling is expected to begin in July or sooner.

 Goodfoot is located 2 kilometres south of the Lamefoot mine and on strike with the Anfo Fault, a key structure thought to control Lamefoot mineralization.
 Adamera has identified and mapped on the property 5 kilometres of stratigraphy known to regionally host high-grade gold mineralization.
 Coincident magnetics, IP, EM and soil anomalies have identified several shallow drill targets.